LLM Experiments #4: Intermezzo

 Example-driven evaluation & quick cross-language prototyping

-I’m tweaking the API of my agentic workflow system/podcast analysis project by writing lots of pipelines and seeing how they surface gaps in the underlying system and API.
+I’ve been working on the design of my agentic workflow/podcast analysis system by writing lots of pipelines and seeing how they surface gaps in the underlying system and API.
+It’s so cool that the example-driven feedback loop approach can now be scaled.